 Until recently, it was difficult for tax-exempt organizations to go solar.
-Most of the cost-saving incentives for solar panel installations came in the form of tax credits, which they were not eligible for.
-That meant many non profits opted to go solar through PPAs, leases, or other third-party means, limiting their return on investment.
+A large protion of the upfront cost-saving incentives for solar panel installations came in the form of tax credits, which they were not eligible for.
+That meant many nonprofits opted to go solar through PPAs, leases, or other third-party means, limiting their return on investment.

 But 2022’s Inflation Reduction Act included a new program to make solar ownership more affordable for tax-exempt entities: direct pay (also known as elective pay).